Tristannn1337/Ivory/README.md

 There's probably two phases of this project...
 -   Phase 1 is just Ivory Ink and Ivory Bazaar
 -   Phase 2 is Ivory Parade
--   It's possible that Phase 2 could be nixed in favor of a partnership with another protocol that can handle tokenizing the fund.
+    -   It's possible that Phase 2 could be scraped if an another existing protocol decides to take on tokenizing the fund.

 Everything about this project is a work in progress and subject to change.